jdh4/dark_notes/README.md

 $ sbatch job.slurm
 ```

-Monitor the statu of the job (queued, running, finished) with:
+Monitor the state of the job (queued, running, finished) with:

 ```
 $ squeue -u $USER
 ```

-Consider adding this alias to your .bashrc file:
+Consider adding this alias to your `.bashrc` file:

 ```
 alias sq='squeue -u $USER'